shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

         -   True Form the target, if the transformation is 1 year old or less
         -   Transform the creature using a DNA reference of their original form

+# Magic Tags

+Each spell is tagged to describe what it does and how it behaves.
+It has tags that say what Magic Genus it is as well as what it can target and its general purpose.

+## Magic Genus

+Each Magic Genus has its own tag:

+-   Abjuration
+-   Divination
+-   Enchantment
+-   Conjuration
+-   Hallucination
+-   Illusion
+-   Telekinesis
+-   Telepathy
+-   Transformation

+## Targeting

+Some tags say what the spell can target:

+-   Creature
+-   Object
+-   Magic
+-   Area

+## Purpose

+Some tags describe the purpose of the spell:

+-   Mobility: increasing speed or options to get around
+-   Offense: inflicting damage
+-   Defense: reducing the likelihood of taking damage or suffering from an effect, or reducing the amount that the damage or effect hurts
+-   Buff: making a number go up
+-   Debuff: making a number go down
+-   Communication: sending a message or making a message understandable
+-   Crowd Control: limiting options or reducing likelihood of success

+## Related Things

+What the spell is related to:

+-   Earth

 # Spells

 Here’s some example spells.